ozkanthm/my-first-website/README.md

 # my-first-website

-Codes of my first website experiment are in the index.html file.
+Codes of my website experiment are in the index.html file.